 The temples at Sringeri are architectural wonders too with exquisite sculptures and carvings, that will mesmerise you.
 The 12 pillars inside the Vidyashankara Temple are closely linked to astronomy…

 The main Temple is dedicated to Goddess Saraswati or Sharada, who is the presiding deity of Sringeri.
 The temple was built in the 8th Century AD but the current structure was renovated in early 20th Century.
 The Acharyas seek her guidance before any task is undertaken.
 Here Sharada is a “Guru Rupini” meaning she is in the form of the Guru.
 Through the Jagadguru she dispenses Her grace.

 - Next to Sharada Peetham is the Vidyashankara Temple, dedicated to Lord Shiva and was built in 14th Century AD.
-This temple combines the Hoysala and Dravida architectural features.
+This temple combines the can you buy allopurinol over counter in uk Hoysala and buy cheap furosemide Dravida architectural features.
 It stands on a richly sculptured basement.
 There are 6 doorways leading into the temple.
-The 12 pillars in the mandapam are named the Raashi (Zodiac signs) pillars and are so arranged that the sun’s rays fall on each of them, in the order of the solar months.
+The 12 pillars in the mandapam are named the ashwagandha 300mg high Raashi (Zodiac signs) pillars and are so arranged that the sun’s rays fall on each of them, in the order of the solar months.
 The “Spatika Linga”, in the possession of the Acharya, is believed to be brought from Mount Kailas and handed over to Shankaracharya by Lord Visweshwara of Kashi.

 In the same complex, there are temples dedicated to Shankaracharya, Janardhana, Bhuvaneshwari, Rama, Brahma, Hanuman, Garuda, Samadhis of previous Acharyas and other smaller Temples